MileHacker Logo

 Hotel Options

-Some hotel restaurants might feature a few international dishes on their menu.
+Some restaurants in hotels might feature a few international dishes on its menu.

 These are the most likely places to find non-Angolan fare.